Usbac/wolff/docs/routes.md

 Route::redirect('page1', 'page2');
 ```

-With this the route of page1 will redirect to page2, you can specify an HTTP response code if you want.
+With the above example the route page1 will redirect to page2, you can specify an HTTP response code if you want.

 ```php
 Route::redirect('page1', 'page2', 200);
 ```

-Will do the same but returning a 200 HTTP response code.
+That will do the same but will return a 200 HTTP response code.

 ## General Methods